We have a new addition in the dining room…an elephant…a wicker elephant…we literally have an elephant in the room that we’re gonna talk about today.

 Naturally, I started playing curtains in PhotoShop.
 Option #1…

 That’s Linea Paramount Caspian Nate Berkus fabric for Jo-Ann’s found here.
 And option #2…

 That’s Baroda Square Lynwood Calypso Nate Berkus fabric for Jo-Ann’s found here.
 And finally option #3…

 That’s Cole Stripe Paramount Ebony Nate Berkus fabric for Jo-Ann’s.
 I have a thing for Nate’s new line of home decor fabric for Jo-Ann’s.
 Can you tell?
-I think option #1 is my front runner although option #3 is growing on me.
-I ruled out option #2 for too much crazy pattern reasons but I think the pattern would be fun in smaller doses like maybe in a dog bed for Goose.
+I think option #1 is my front-runner although option #3 is growing on me.
+I ruled out option #2 for too many crazy pattern reasons but I think the pattern would be fun in smaller doses like maybe in a dog bed for Goose.

-Even with freshly sewn curtain panels in the dining room, I’m still not sure I really love where our dining room is heading.
-It’s just been a mish mash of evolving over time with random finds/colors.
+Even with freshly sewn curtain panels in the dining room, I’m still not sure I love where our dining room is heading.
+It’s just been a mish-mash of evolving over time with random finds/colors.
 I think I need a plan.
-Maybe a start from scratch plan?
+Maybe a start-from-scratch plan?
 I’m not sure.
-I’m totally suffering from analysis paralysis!
+I’m suffering from analysis paralysis!
 It’s the Great Spatula Debate of 2003 all over again!
 (For those of you not familiar with the Great Spatula Debate of 2003 it boils down to about 2 hours worth of “do I get the spatula with slats or do I get the spatula without slats” internal debate with myself in the Martha Stewart for Kmart aisle.
-It was epic and resulted in me needing to buy both just so I could get out of store and back to a more productive afternoon.)
-Dining room saga to be continued….
+It was epic and resulted in me needing to buy both just so I could get out of the store and back to a more productive afternoon.)
+Dining room saga is to be continued….